Table of Contents

 Merchants who receive a chargeback for a transaction placed with a Visa card may encounter reason code 13.2, which indicates a disputed transaction that the cardholder does not believe they should be responsible for paying.
 The actual underlying cause of this chargeback is usually either friendly fraud or merchant error.
 Merchants who believe they have received an invalid chargeback under reason code 13.2 may be able to represent the transaction and reverse the chargeback with the right compelling evidence.

-What is Visa Chargeback Reason Code 13.2?
+What is Visa chargeback reason code 13.2?

 This chargeback is also applicable when the cardholder withdraws their permission to charge a card on file, when the cardholder or their issuer terminates the payment account, or when the merchant does not process a cancellation request in a timely manner in accordance with their agreement with the cardholder.

 Recurring billing transactions are a frequent source of conflict, disputes, and chargebacks for merchants and their customers.
-Many cardholders will sign up for recurring billings without being fully aware of what they’re getting into, and may dispute later transactions even though they did, in fact, agree to them.
+Many cardholders will sign up for a subscription without being fully aware of what they’re getting into, and may dispute later transactions even though they did, in fact, agree to them.
 Cardholders may also decide that instead of figuring out how to cancel a recurring billing agreement for subscription services or the like directly with the merchant, they’ll simply cancel it by disputing the latest transaction with their bank instead.
 These chargebacks can be considered friendly fraud, and they are quite common for recurring billing merchants.

 However, these chargebacks are not always illegitimate.
 Many merchants make it difficult for their subscribers to cancel services online, or they may inadvertently overlook a cancellation request or neglect to notify cardholders about an incoming charge.